Codecademy/docs/content/css/concepts/transform-functions/terms/rotate/rotate.md

 ## Definition

-CSS transform function that rotates an element around a fixed point in a two-dimensional space.
+Rotates an element around a fixed point in a two-dimensional space.

 ## Syntax